A website has about three seconds to tell you whether it's worth your time.

 - Interactive map

-The following pick for the most intriguing educational website design list is Stories of Clay.
+Our next pick on the most intriguing educational website design list is Stories of Clay.
 This website was designed by vueloIV, and the agency captivates the browser's attention through a series of simple visual devices.

 As the background smoothly transitions from pitch-black to light hues, the content varies, presenting a balanced mixture of textual and visual content-oriented sections.